Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Problem Formulation

 \subsubsection{$C_{\mathrm{dyn}}$: Dynamic constraints}

-These constraints are used to describe the trajectory of SoC, generator power, and load power in the prediction horizon.
+These constraints are used to describe the trajectory of SoC, RES power (e.g., PV power), and load power in the prediction horizon.

 The SoC dynamic constraints in \eqref{eq_SoC1} is expressed in the summation form to make their linear dependence on decision variables explicit.
-Equations~\eqref{C4_3_0} and \eqref{C4_3} represent the forecasting models for renewable sources and loads, respectively, which will be introduced in the Sections~\ref{sec_EDA_KRR} and \ref{Load Forecasting Considering Demand Response}.
+Equations~\eqref{C4_3_0} and \eqref{C4_3} represent the forecasting models for renewable sources and loads, respectively.
+Power forecasting is performed before each MPC optimization iteration and incorporated as a fixed input sequence, thereby preserving the convexity of the resulting MPC problem.
+Details of the forecasting model are provided in Section~\ref{sec_forecastingmodel}.